-- Encourage customers to view energy-efficiency in a holistic manner. - Promote construction of energy-efficient new homes. - Educate construction industry professionals about the benefits of energy-efficient new homes. - Provide customers with audits, surveys, and energy-saving solutions. - Provide immediate energy savings to customers by providing free direct install measures. - Improve audit diagnostics by adding thermal imagery guns and providing technical training to participating BPI contractors on their use. - Provide trade ally training that provides a recognized certification standard for trade allies to achieve best practices. - Obtain participation by approximately 13,900 customers and trade allies through 2016, with a total reduction of approximately 12,700 MWh/yr.
+- Encourage customers to view energy-efficiency in a holistic manner. - Promote construction of energy-efficient new homes. - Educate construction industry professionals about the benefits of energy-efficient new - Provide customers with audits, surveys, and energy-saving solutions. - Provide immediate energy savings to customers by providing free direct install measures. - Improve audit diagnostics by adding thermal imagery guns and providing technical training to participating BPI contractors on their use. - Obtain participation by approximately 13,900 customers and trade allies through 2016, with a total reduction of approximately 12,700 MWh/yr.